mikevercoelen/gulp-angular-components/README.md

 # Gulp Angular Components

-This is a very cool architecture for creating Angular.js apps.
+*NOTE:* This is more than just a gulp plugin, it is part of a very cool architecture for developing Angular.js apps.

 Benefits: